ros-misc-utilities/apriltag_detector/README.md

 ## Supported platforms

-Currently tested on Ubuntu 20.04 under under ROS Noetic and ROS2 Galactic.
+Currently builds under Ubuntu 22.04 with ROS2 Humble or later.

 ## How to build
 Create a workspace (``~/ws``), clone this repo, and use ``vcs``